websockets/ws/doc/ws.md

   - `handleProtocols` {Function} A function which can be used to handle the WebSocket subprotocols.
 See description below.
   - `host` {String} The hostname where to bind the server.
+  - `maxBufferedBytes` {Number} The maximum estimated amount of memory, in bytes, that may be pinned by buffered data chunks or the fragments of an in-progress message.
+It is measured as the sum of the payload bytes plus a fixed per-part overhead, so it bounds the memory actually retained rather than only the payload size.
+The value is coerced to a 32-bit signed integer.
+    Defaults to 134217728 (128 MiB).
+Set to 0 to disable the limit.
   - `maxBufferedChunks` {Number} The maximum number of buffered data chunks.
 The value is coerced to a 32-bit signed integer.
-Defaults to 1048576.
+Defaults to 65536.
 Set to 0 to disable the limit.
   - `maxFragments` {Number} The maximum number of fragments in a message.
 The value is coerced to a 32-bit signed integer.
-Defaults to 131072.
+Defaults to 16384.
 Set to 0 to disable the limit.
   - `maxPayload` {Number} The maximum allowed message size in bytes.
 The value is coerced to a 32-bit signed integer.
 Defaults to 104857600 (100 MiB).
 Set